Early Childhood Educators

 MS Ed., Waldorf Education, Sunbridge College; BS, Hearing and Speech Sciences, Ohio University

-Lyn has been working as a Waldorf kindergarten teacher for more than 13 years.
-For the past several years, she has been leading Green Meadow's satellite kindergarten, Child’s Garden, located at the neighboring Rudolf Steiner Fellowship Community.
-She also directs the Summer Farm Days program, which provides children with many of the same activities that are offered in the early childhood classes.
-Lyn serves as a Co-Chair for the Early Childhood Section, is a member of the Collegium and is the chair of the Go Green Committee.
+Lyn has been working as a Waldorf Kindergarten teacher for more than 19 years.
+She has been leading one of Green Meadow's satellite Kindergartens, located at the neighboring Rudolf Steiner Fellowship Community, for the past eight years.
+She also directs the Summer Farm Days program, which provides children with many of the same activities that are offered in our Early Childhood classes.
+Lyn serves the school as the Collegium Chair.
 In addition, she teaches part-time in the Early Childhood Education program at Sunbridge Institute.
-In her free time, Lyn enjoys working in her garden.
+She is the mother of a GMWS alumna.
+In her free time, Lyn enjoys working in her garden and tending sheep.

 Leslie Burchell-Fox, Kindergarten

 MS Ed., Waldorf Education, Sunbridge College; BS, Speech Pathology, Kent State University